Roger Stone Sentenced To 40 Months In Prison For Lying To Congress & Witness Tampering

 “Stone’s prosecution was designed in part to confirm the fantasy that Democrats have constructed to explain the outcome of the 2016 election.
 His conviction helps their case.
 In other words, if the Russia collusion story was a hoax, and it most certainly was a hoax, then why is Roger Stone going to prison for his role in it?”
 Carlson asked.

 Trump recently granted executive clemency to 11 individuals, among them former Illinois Gov. Rod Blagojevich, whom he’d previously “fired” on his reality series, Celebrity Apprentice, in 2010.
-Blagojevich was impeached, removed from office and later convicted of criminal charges of corruption for soliciting bribes for political appointment, including placement in the Senate seat Barack Obama vacated when he was elected president.
+Blagojevich was impeached, removed from office, and later convicted of criminal charges of corruption for soliciting bribes for political appointment, including placement in the Senate seat Barack Obama vacated when he was elected president.